syncdstudy/syncdstudy.github.io/index.md

 ## Deployment

-SyncdStudy will be deployed at https://syncdstudy.github.io.
+Sync'd Study will be deployed at https://syncdstudy.github.io.
 This site provides public documentation and walkthroughs for the application.

 ## User Guide